netlabsorg/odin32/trunk/doc/Readme.txt

 ----------------

-This readme is intended for end users that have downloaded the latest public alpha release and want to give it a try.
+This readme is intended for end users that have downloaded the latest public release and want to give it a try.
 For more information, be sure to regularly check http://svn.netlabs.org/odin32/.